 In other words, more than 1 in every 10 dollars spent in the United States is spent on health care.
 That’s colossal.

 There are going to be huge opportunities in a market this large.
-When trillions of dollars are being spent, you can bet that there are plenty of companies making millions or billions of dollars per year that you can invest in.
+When trillions of dollars are being spent, you can bet there are plenty of companies listed on the stock market making millions or billions of dollars per year that you can invest in.

-No matter what sector you’re interested in, not all stocks will be created equally.
 Some stocks will see gains while others will experience losses.
-So, it’s important to take the time to get an understanding of the health care space, what makes companies within the space profitable, and the investment opportunity that surrounds the stocks you’re interested in before making any investments.
+It’s important to take the time to get an understanding of the health care space, what makes companies within the space profitable, and the investment opportunity that surrounds the stocks you’re interested in before making any investments.

 Below are a few stocks I believe represent some of the largest opportunities in the health care sector today.